Kieran-Thompson/Advent-Of-Code/README.md

 # Advent-Of-Code

-My solutions to the differnet puzzles from the diffent Advent of Code challenge series.
+My solutions to some of the puzzles from various Advent of Code challenges.

 Please note:
 These solutions are written to solve the problem.
 Not to be great examples of any good coding practice.